bydavid/t5x/README.md

     checkpoints.
 To create a GCS bucket, see these [instructions](https://cloud.google.com/storage/docs/creating-buckets).

-6.  (optional) If you prefer working with Jupyter/Cloab style environment you can setup a custom Colab runtime by following steps from [t5x/notebooks](t5x/notebooks/README.md).
+6.  (optional) If you prefer working with Jupyter/Colab style environment you can setup a custom Colab runtime by following steps from [t5x/notebooks](t5x/notebooks/README.md).

-## Example: English to German translation
+## [Example: English to German translation]

 As a running example, we use the WMT14 En-De translation.
 The raw dataset is available in TensorFlow Datasets as